openstack/neutron/doc/source/admin/deploy-lb-provider.rst

 The provider networks architecture example provides layer-2 connectivity between instances and the physical network infrastructure using VLAN (802.1q) tagging.
-It supports one untagged (flat) network and and up to 4095 tagged (VLAN) networks.
+It supports one untagged (flat) network and up to 4095 tagged (VLAN) networks.
 The actual quantity of VLAN networks depends on the physical network infrastructure.
 For more information on provider networks, see :ref:`intro-os-networking-provider`.